DataDog/hiring-engineers/answers.md

 ![Tags](images/02-host-tags.png)

 ### Database
-The platform should display the host generic view with the tags previously configured, as follows:
+The platform should display the host generic view with the database previously configured, as follows:
 ![MySQL](images/04-host-mysql.png)

 The database Integration should also be visible as validated in the integration section at the following URL: [https://app.datadoghq.com/account/settings#integrations/mysql](https://app.datadoghq.com/account/settings#integrations/mysql)